Eli1771/resources_for_ventures/test/spec.md

 Confirm:
 - [ ] The application is pretty DRY
 - [ ] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [X] Views use helper methods if appropriate
-- [ ] Views use partials if appropriate
+- [X] Views use partials if appropriate

 MY CHECKLIST

-Views for materials by course levels
-Make radio button select w/ icons for student signin Helpers in views to set permissions write out course/:id/materials/:id and course/:id/materials/new
+Make radio button select w/ icons for student signin Helpers in views to set permissions write out course/:id/materials/:id and course/:id/materials/new Flash messages for all routing errors